adembudak/vim-doctor/README.md

 #### Vim for programmers

 Vim is a great tool for programmers.
 It's easy to install, fast to startup, has very small executable size and available almost everywhere.
-It's basically a C program run on the terminal.

 There are endless number of plugins for autocompletion, refactoring, linting, code-formatting and lots of others.
 Writing such plugins are non-trivial job,